ricardoshaffer/employee-manager/README.md

     * tests: run tests utilizing test instructions
 * files for: employee (global), engineer, intern, & manager.
 * content folder: contains page content for the automatic structuring of files.
+* **after running**
+    * new file: will generate an 'output' folder.
+    * updated file: will remain within the 'output' folder.

 ## Installation
 *   clone git file into CLI